danielkorkin/fabricpy/docs/index.rst

 fabricpy documentation
 ======================

-FabricPy is a lightweight helper library for writing Fabric mods in Python.
+fabricpy is a lightweight helper library for writing Fabric mods in Python.
 It provides a simple, Pythonic interface for creating Minecraft Fabric mods without needing to write Java directly.

 Features
 --------